microsoft/maro/docs/source/scenarios/container_inventory_management.rst

 ^^^^^^^^^^^^^

 The resource holders in this scenario is the port and vessel.
+Under certain circumstances, the number of epochs in this scenario will be greater than 100.
+In order to facilitate users to select specific data and observe the overall or partial data trend, the visualization tool provides data selection options in two dimensions:
+Inter-epoch view & Intra-epoch view.

 Inter-epoch view
 ~~~~~~~~~~~~~~~~

-Generally speaking, the number of epochs in this scenario will be greater
-than 100.
-In order to facilitate users to select specific data and
-observe the overall or partial data trend, the visualization tool
-provides data selection options in two dimensions:
-Inter-epoch view & Intra-epoch view.

 To change "Start Epoch" and "End Epoch", user could specify the selected
 data range.
 To change "Epoch Sampling Ratio", user could change the